eeholmes/eeholmes.github.io/_posts/2017-5-17-sloan-eop.md

 Sloan Fellows Produced in Math and Physics
 ------------------------------------------

 This shows the cumulative number of Sloan fellows in each tier group.
 The x-axis is the cumulative total number of undergraduates in the tier group; I've ordered the institutions by size and then summed the sizes and number of Sloan fellows.
 Cumulative plots help one see patterns for rare events, and Sloan fellows are rare.
 If the line is higher it means the per capita production is higher in that tier group.
-The 'Ivy Plus' group greatly outproduced future Sloan Fellows in Math and Physics.
+The 'Ivy Plus' group greatly outproduced future Sloan Fellows in Math and Physics, however as you will see in the next blog post this is actually due to just four institutions: MIT, CalTech, Harvard and Princeton.

 ![](/blog_files/2017-5-17-sloan-eop_files/figure-markdown_github/sloan.by.type-1.png)